JoshGumperz/readme-generator/README.md

 ## Getting Started

 Once you've installed the necessary prerequisites, you can start using the generator.
-And in order to show you how to use the generator, I've included an instructional that takes you through the steps of generating your own custom README.
+And in order to show you how to use the generator, I've included an instructional video that takes you through the steps of generating your own custom README.
 The video will be linked below, along with a step by step explanation.

 Readme Generator Tutorial Video: https://drive.google.com/file/d/1mRlg4QoVilNs8terglqgVAiRN8ruL6Py/view?usp=sharing